Disclaimer: This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 So back to the Candi biscuits.
 At this potluck many moons ago, one of my friends brought over this awesome made-from-scratch chocolate custard trifle and she’d used Candi and Marie biscuits for the layers.
 OMG sooooo good!
 The biscuits had this awesome texture that was a nice change from the typical cake layer.
 I love that Candi biscuits are made with brown sugar, because it works so well with the pumpkin spice custard.
 If a brown sugar cookie is not available where you live, you can substitute with soft ginger cookies.
 If you’re using hard ginger snaps, make a simple sugar syrup (like I did for this mint lemonade recipe) and spoon a bit out over the cookie layers to soften them.

-I garnished the trifle with crumbled Candi cookies and Bear Naked honey almond granola which I found at Kohsar market (this post is not sponsored by Candi by Lu or Bear Naked.)
+I garnished the trifle with crumbled Candi cookies and Bear Naked honey almond granola which I found at Kohsar market.
 I didn’t feel the need to add whipped cream on top, but if you need a little (or a lot), more power to you.

 They’ll All Want Seconds